 - Wrongful death recoveries for a person you depended on, as long as you need the recovery for your support.

 Motor Vehicle Exemption

-In West Virginia you can exempt up to $2,400 of equity in your car, truck, van, SUV, motorcycle, or other vehicle. §38-10-4(b).
+In West Virginia, you can exempt up to $2,400 of equity in one vehicle, such as a car, truck, van, SUV, or motorcycle. §38-10-4(b).
 (Learn more about the West Virginia motor vehicle exemption.)

 Tools of the Trade

 Implements, books, and tools of the trade up to $1,500. §38-10-4(f).

 Tax exempt retirement accounts, including 401(k)s, 403(b)s, profit sharing and money purchase plans, SEP and SIMPLE IRAs, and defined benefit plans.
 11 U.S.C. § 522

 IRAS and Roth IRAs to $1,283,025.
 (This amount is adjusted every three years.
 For the most recent figure, see Your Retirement Account in Bankruptcy.)
 11 U.S.C. § 522(b)(3)(C)(n)

 ERISA-qualified benefits and IRAs needed for your support. §38-10-4(i)(5))

 Unless otherwise, noted, the following exemptions are found in §38-10-4.